dexterklui/notes/Computer/WebDev/css.md

 `aspect-ratio: 16 / 9`

+Note that flexbox doesn't respect it unless you also use `overflow: (hidden|scroll)`.
+The idea is that if there is content overflowing, then the aspect ratio is not respected.

 #### Using padding-top

 To have a cover or banner with a fixed aspect ratio, and potentially a